People Tell Their Zinger Of A Revenge Story

 Apparently, when they did the last re-set of this particular aisle, they didn’t correct the number of shelves there are.
 My system says an item is on shelf 7, but there are only 5.
 Now I could have only reported one item and stated the issue, but what’s the fun with that?
 So I sent in 20+ items that are listed on the wrong shelf.
 Everything else was correct (4-foot section and how many tags over).

 I know it’s not IT’s fault these new rules were put in place, but I’d like to think some manager is pulling out their hair because of all the tickets I’m making.
+My supervisor told me that some issues could come back when they do the next re-set, so I think I’ll keep IT busy for a while.

-As an update, I got an email from the Account Manager for Marketing.
 Basically, she said there is an update going on, and everything should be fixed next week.
 For one aisle.
 She also said I could just submit one ticket with all of the problems, and I was just making more work for myself by doing it one at a time.
+Nah.
+I figure someone is getting an earful for all of these tickets pouring in, so, until everything is fixed, I’ll keep it up.

 Another User Comments: